MatteoSecondo/whatsapp-clone-client/README.md

 ## Features
 The app support real time messaging, end-to-end encryption for messages, google login, customization settings and similar functions like those of Whatsapp.

+## Incoming features
+The next features to be added are chat groups, sending files, videos and photos, publishing stories.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).